prajwalx7/expense_tracker/README.md

 - Visualize spending patterns with clear chart representations.
 - Seamlessly switch between dark and light themes for personalized viewing.
 - Store and access historical expense records for reference using Shared Preferences.
-- Track expenses on the go with multi-platform compatibility.
 - Secure data storage using Shared Preferences to protect sensitive financial information.

 # Output